“Food for Thought” Speaker Series

 These events feature excellent food accompanied by in-depth talks with top authors, scholars and insiders providing nourishment for your body and mind.
 Join other interested guests for dining and discourse on topics in language, literature, history, music, art and fashion.
 Participants are encouraged to engage in a lively exchange of ideas about the speaker’s topic.
 Each event takes place at a distinguished restaurant or comfortable home in New York City in an intimate atmosphere with sophisticated cuisine and spectacular wines.

-These events are dedicated to raising scholarship funds for Prep for Prep students to attend Calder Classics educational summer programs in Italy, France, and Greece.
+These events are dedicated to raising scholarship funds for Prep for Prep students to attend Calder Classics educational summer programs in Italy and Greece.

 Previous events include: